JDL-84/LeonardoRickRoll/README.md

    Original script is from [leeholmes.com](http://www.leeholmes.com/projects/ps_html5/Invoke-PSHtml5.ps1)

-   Moved here to prevent executing a scrpit externally from this repo.

-    _In case it gets changed to do something more nefarious._

 	The script has been also be changed to call the [MP3](https://bit.ly/34ZkfWL) from this repo.

 4. If **Linux** is detected, the script calls **LINUXTERMINAL()** (CRTL + ALT + 'T') for opening a new terminal windows.